ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```

 All parameters are the same of [predict](#predict) and the behavior is the same.
-The only difference isthat `test` requires the dataset to contain also columns with the same name of output features.
+The only difference isthat `evaluate` requires the dataset to contain also columns with the same name of output features.
-This is needed because `test` compares the predictions produced by the model with the ground truth and will save all those statistics in a `test_statistics.json` file in the result directory.
+This is needed because `evaluate` compares the predictions produced by the model with the ground truth and will save all those statistics in a `test_statistics.json` file in the result directory.

 Note that the data must contain columns for each output feature with ground truth output values in order to compute the performance statistics.
 If you receive an error regarding a missing output feature column in your data, it means that the data does not contain the columns for each output feature to use as ground truth.

 Example:
 ```
-ludwig test --data_csv reuters-allcats.csv --model_path results/experiment_run_0/model/
+ludwig evaluate --data_csv reuters-allcats.csv --model_path results/experiment_run_0/model/
 ```

 experiment
 ----------

-This command combines training and test into a single handy command.
+This command combines training and evaluation into a single handy command.
+You can request a k-fold cross validation run by specifing the `--k_fold`
+parameter.
 You can call it with:

 ```
 ludwig experiment [options]